blockbridge/blockbridge-kb/guide/kubernetes/index.md

 The Blockbridge driver creates and maintains its storage under a tenant account on your Blockbridge installation.

-The driver is configured with two pieces of information:
+The driver is configured with two pieces of information: the API endpoint and the authentication token.

 | configuration | description |
 | :----         | :----       |